Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

    * - Unspecified
      - It is not possible to classify the content because there isn’t sufficient information available.

-       Note that content providers are expected to make all reasonable efforts to classify the content and that using Data_Type Unspecified may affect the result of an audit, see :numref:`missing-values` for details.
+       Note that report providers are expected to make all reasonable efforts to classify the content and that using Data_Type Unspecified may affect the result of an audit, see :numref:`missing-values` for details.
      - A&I_Database\ |br|\ |lb|
        Aggregated_Full_Content\ |br|\ |lb|
        Data_Repository\ |br|\ |lb|